 Mid levels – gear with decent Strength starts to appear.
 Strength at this point is your first priority, it increases attack power, and in doing so, your base damage values.
 It also increases your Parry.

 - For Arms and Fury, stacking massive amounts of strength is effective at mid levels and slowly improves up until 80, after which Strength starts to scale up more quickly.
 Keep the Stam and get more if you’re constantly getting smashed (as in hit, not drunk.)
-(Mining increases Stam by a bit.)

 - For Protection, if you’re questing just gear up like Arms/Fury, if you’re tanking then look for gear with the defensive stats.

 At level 40: you get to use plate mail gear, but you may find that a chain item has better stats, depending on what drops off mobs of the Auction House.
 One practice that has been followed occasionally at higher levels is the usage of mail and/or leather armor that possesses the greater damage stats.

 At level 50 you will want to be all Plate.
 Cataclysm introduced an ability to award wearing the “correct” armor, Plate Specialization, which you get at level 50 and which adds 5% to your Strength (or your Stam if you’re Protection.)